 Confidentiality.
 Section 10.11 is amended to add the phrase "or the completed Cover Sheet to this Master Agreement" immediately before the phrase "to a third party" and to add the phrase "or the Party's Affiliates'" immediately after the phrase "(other than the Party's".

-Dispute Resolution.
+Arbitration.
 The following provision is added as Section 10.12:

-10.2 Dispute Resolution.
+Arbitration.

-Any action, claim or dispute which either Party may have against the other arising out of or relating to the Agreement or the transactions contemplated hereunder, or the breach, termination or validity thereof (any such claim or dispute, a “Dispute”) shall be submitted in writing to the other Party.
-The written submission of any Dispute shall include a concise statement of the question or issue in dispute together with a statement listing the relevant facts and documentation that support the claim.
+Any action, claim counterclaim, demand, cause of action, controversy or dispute which either Party may have against the other arising out of or relating to the Agreement or the transactions contemplated hereunder, or the breach, termination or validity thereof (any such claim or dispute, a “Dispute”) shall be resolved by informal discussions and then if the Dispute is not resolved, by binding arbitration as described below.
+The informal discussions shall begin by each Party submitting a written statement to the other Party.
+The statement shall include a concise statement of the question or issue in dispute together with a statement listing the relevant facts and documentation that support the claim.

 The Parties agree to cooperate in good faith to expedite the resolution of any Dispute.
 Pending resolution of a Dispute, the Parties shall proceed diligently with the performance of their obligations under the Agreement.

-The Parties shall first attempt in good faith to resolve any Dispute through informal negotiations.
+The Parties shall first attempt in good faith to resolve any Dispute through informal discussions.
 In the event that the Parties are unable to satisfactorily resolve the Dispute within thirty (30) days from the receipt of notice of the Dispute, either Party may by written notice to the other Party refer the Dispute to its respective senior management for resolution as promptly as practicable.
-If the Parties’ senior management are unable to resolve the Dispute within thirty (30) days from the date of such referral, either Party may initiate arbitration through the serving and filing of a demand for arbitration and the Parties expressly agree that arbitration in accordance with the Agreement shall be the exclusive means to further resolve any Dispute and hereby irrevocably waive their right to any trial with respect to any Dispute, provided that at any time:
+If the Parties’ senior management are unable to resolve the Dispute within thirty (30) days from the date of such referral, either Party may initiate arbitration through the serving and filing of a demand for binding arbitration.
+The Parties expressly agree that binding arbitration in accordance with the Agreement shall be the exclusive means to further resolve any Dispute and hereby irrevocably waive their right to any trial with respect to any Dispute, provided that at any time:

-A request made by a Party for provisional remedies requesting preservation of the Parties’ respective rights and obligations under the Agreement may be resolved by a court of law located in Clark County, Nevada.
+A request made by a Party for provisional remedies requesting preservation of the Parties’ respective rights and obligations under the Agreement may be resolved by a court of law located in San Francisco, California.

-Nothing in the Agreement shall preclude, or be construed to preclude, any Party from filing a petition or complaint with the FERC or PUCN with respect to any arbitrable Dispute over which said agency has jurisdiction.
+Nothing in the Agreement shall preclude, or be construed to preclude, any Party from filing a petition or complaint with the FERC or Public Utilities Commission of Nevada (“PUCN”) with respect to any arbitrable Dispute over which said agency has jurisdiction.
 In such case, the other Party may request the FERC or PUCN, as applicable, to reject or to waive jurisdiction.
-If jurisdiction is rejected or waived with respect to all or a portion of the Dispute, the portion of the Dispute not so accepted by the FERC or PUCN, as applicable, shall be resolved through arbitration in accordance with the Agreement.
+If jurisdiction is rejected or waived with respect to all or a portion of the Dispute, the portion of the Dispute not so accepted by the FERC or PUCN, as applicable, shall be resolved through arbitration in accordance with this Section.
 To the extent that the FERC or PUCN, as applicable, asserts or accepts jurisdiction over the Dispute, the decision, finding of fact or order of FERC or PUCN shall be final and binding, subject to judicial review under the Federal Power Act or Nevada Revised Statutes.
 Any arbitration proceedings that may have commenced with respect to the Dispute prior to the assertion or acceptance of jurisdiction by the FERC or PUCN, as applicable, shall be terminated to the extent the FERC or PUCN accepts or asserts jurisdiction over such Dispute.

 (d) Unless otherwise agreed by the Parties, any arbitration initiated under the Agreement shall be conducted in accordance with the following:

-Arbitrations shall be held within Clark County, Nevada.
+Arbitration proceedings shall be held in San Francisco, California.